alerque/stack-verse-mapper/README.md

 ## Status

 Programming work has only just begun.
-The concept is being mapped out from posts on the meta site and organized into [issues][issues].
+The concept is being mapped out from discussion on the [meta post][meta] and organized into [issues][issues].
 Overall status can be tracked from the [milestones][milestones] page.

 ## Contributing

-Anyone with ideas is invited to participate in the issue tracker adding how they think it should work or discussing implementation details.
+Anyone with ideas is invited to participate in the issue tracker—adding how they think it should work or discussing implementation details.

 Anyone that would like to contribute code is invited to fork this repo and